Effectively utilize Backlog's API

 When you want to create information

-The types of methods vary depending on the API, so please refer to the documentation.
+The method varies depending on the API, so please refer to the documentation.

 When you want to delete information